wdi-sg/smart-coding-101/README.md

 ![GA icon](https://raw.github.com/generalassembly/ga-ruby-on-rails-for-devs/master/images/ga.png)
 # Smart Coding 101
-So coding is good in theory but it's even better in practice, so let's get coding!
+Coding is good in theory but it's even better in practice, so let's get coding!

 We are going to use an online code editor called Codepen to write our HTML and CSS.
 We've already made a template project for you, with all the best settings!
 [Click here to go to the template](http://codepen.io/ga-sg/pen/GWMwOE).